py-bbn

 Triangulation information (e.g. weight and edges).
 Already sorted by edges/weight ascendingly.

-pybbn.associational.get_best_triangulation(g: Graph, domains: Dict[Any, List[Any]]) Any
+pybbn.associational.get_best_triangulation(g: Graph, domains: dict[Any, list[Any]]) Any

 Get the node that is the best one for triangulation.